This article contains paid advertising from Jostle.

 2. It encourages collaboration and communication

 When employees find their work meaningful and feel valued as members of staff, internal communication and collaboration are improved.
 They are more open to developing plans and facing challenges together, and it has a positive effect on meetings and cross-departmental communication.
-These factors increase productiveness and eventually amplify business results.
+These factors increase productiveness and eventually amplify business results and even employee success.

 Communication from management is also vital as it clarifies the company’s goals and provides a shared understanding of the organisation’s performance and direction.
 Without this, there is a higher chance of misunderstandings arising in the workplace.